The Best New TV Shows You Can Watch or Stream This Week

 Get your remotes (or streaming devices) ready and hit play on these new TV shows now airing, and don't forget to check out last week’s new TV releases right here.

-Young Sherlock follows a rebellious, 19-year-old, pre-Baker Street Sherlock as he navigates his complicated first murder case while attending Oxford University.
+Nicole Kidman plays a forensic pathologist who investigates a serial killer across two timelines in the tense new crime thriller series Scarpetta.

-Where to watch Young Sherlock: Guy Ritchie’s new origin story series premieres exclusively on Amazon Prime on March 4, with all eight episodes available to stream immediately.
+Where to watch Scarpetta: You can watch all eight episodes of the new series exclusively on Amazon Prime Video beginning March 11.

-Based on the novel by Julia May Jonas, in Vladimir, an English teacher’s failing marriage and career are thrown into total chaos when she becomes romantically obsessed with a young new co-worker.
+The rise of media titan Rupert Murdoch and the ruthless battle among his children to control his global empire are explored via previously unseen footage, documents, and interviews in Dynasty: The Murdochs.

-Where to watch Vladimir: The limited series becomes available to stream exclusively on Netflix beginning March 5.
+Where to watch Dynasty: The Murdochs: All four episodes of the docu-series will be available to stream exclusively on Netflix beginning March 13.